KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/Sx Foot drop case/README.md

 ![picture](Plotting/Fig2.png)

-The results with and without ankle-foot orthosis are similar, because the stiffness was set to 0 Nm.deg.
+The grey, red and yellow lines are the same as before.
+The simulation with weakness and the ankle-foot orthosis is shown in purple.
+There are still differences with the simulated healthy gait (red), but these are smaller than the differences with the gait with imposed weakness (yellow).
+Thus, adding the ankle-foot orthosis reduced gait deviations.

-## Step 6: test different stiffnesses of the ankle-foot orthosis
+## Optional Step 2.3: test different stiffnesses and/or neutral angles of the ankle-foot orthosis
-At this time, the ankle-foot orthosis has not done anything, because the stiffness was set to 0 Nm/deg.
-In `PredSim-workshop-smalll-2025/code/update_settings.m`, adjust the following lines of code to test the effect of an exoskeleton with a different stiffness and neutral angle:
+If you want, you can change the stiffness and/or neutral ankle angle of the ankle-foot orthosis to see if you can further improve the gait pattern.
+To do so, adjust the following lines of code in `PredSim-workshop-smalll-2025/code/update_settings.m`:

-`exo1.ankle_stiffness = ; % ankle stiffness in Nm/deg` <br>
+`exo1.ankle_stiffness = 2; % ankle stiffness in Nm/deg` <br>
-`exo1.ankle_offset = ; % neutral ankle angle in deg `
+`exo1.ankle_offset = 15; % neutral ankle angle in deg `

-Repeat Steps 5-6 until the gait pattern with TA weakness better resembles a healthy gait pattern.

-## Step 7: visualize results in OpenSim
-Once your simulations are done, the results are stored in `PredSimResults\gait1018` as `gait1018_vx`.
-Each time you run a simulation, it is saved with an incremental version number: v1, v2, v3, v4, … The most recently run simulation will always have the highest version number.

-To visualize the mot file in OpenSim:

-Open the model `PredSim\subjects\gait1018\gait1018.osim` in OpenSim Load the mot file `PredSimResults\gait1018\gait1018_vx.mot` in OpenSim
+Replace the numbers `2` and `15` with numbers of your choosing.
+Repeat Step 2.2 to simulate the resulting gait pattern.